 The people who worked and served at Silloth Aerodrome and many who live in the local community of Silloth-on-Solway are proud of its rich heritage and the role the airfield played during WW2.
 Over time, many people have wanted to share stories and ensure important memories are not forgotten.

 This website has been set up to tell the story of Silloth Airfield and its role during WW2; also its significance to the civilian men and women who worked there, airmen, RAF personnel and the local community of Silloth who live(d) close to it and hold it dear.

 Sharing Heritage: Silloth: The Impact of World War 2 (2013-2014)

-This project is led by Silloth Tourism Action Group (STAG), who have been awarded £9,600 for a project to research the history of Silloth Airfield and community memories of the town’s wartime years.
-The aim is to research information and preserve Silloth’s rich heritage for the Town and future generations.
-Members of Silloth Tourism Action Group (STAG) and other volunteers from the community are participating in the project.
-Visual images and information is being researched and, wherever possibles, this archive of material and stories about the airfield will be recorded digitally to create an on-line resource.
-Specifically, the project will look at:
+This project was led by Silloth Tourism Action Group (STAG), who were awarded £9,600 for a project to research the history of Silloth Airfield and community memories of the town’s wartime years.
+The aim is was to research information and preserve Silloth’s rich heritage for the Town and future generations.
+Members of Silloth Tourism Action Group (STAG) and other volunteers from the community participated in the project.
+Visual images and information were researched and, wherever possibles, this archive of material and stories about the airfield were recorded digitally to create an on-line resource.
+Specifically, the project looked at:

 - the building of the airfield and effect on local people

 - how Silloth accommodated the many airmen who arrived in the town during World War 2

 - what aircraft were used